Release date for season 2 | Plot, cast - Mash Viral

-Netflix’s ice skating drama Spinning Out follows the fate of Kat Baker (Kaya Scodelario), who is ready to give up ice skating forever after getting out of competition after a terrible fall.
-But when she, as a skater, had a second chance with the evil Justin (Evan Roderick), she quickly realized that if she wanted to be successful she would have to master many more challenges than just those on the ice.
+Netflix’s ice skating drama Spinning Out follows the fate of Kat Baker (Kaya Scodelario, known in the UK as Effy Stonem in Skins), who, after a terrible fall, is ready to give up ice skating forever and leaves the competition.
+But when she got a second chance as a skater with the evil Justin (Evan Roderick), she quickly realized that if she wanted to be successful, she would have to master many more challenges than just those on the ice.

-The show’s first season was a hit on Netflix, but will there be more?
+The first season of the show was a hit on Netflix, but will there be more dance on ice in 2020 or 20201?

 Will there be a season 2 spinning out on Netflix?